Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Experiments

-As shown in Table~\ref{abla:interference-modes}, coarse or static interference signals are generally ineffective.
-Fixed-sentence rewrite methods, such as prefix interference (2.31\% ASR) and conclusion interference (1.73\% ASR), can barely bypass the model’s safety alignment.
-In contrast, more fine-grained rewritten signals achieve notably higher attack success, with sentence-level interference reaching 25.00\% ASR and policy interference achieving 18.08\%.
-These results indicate that finer-grained manipulation is substantially more effective at steering the model.
+As shown in~\Cref{abla:interference-modes}, static interference signals are largely ineffective.
+Prefix interference (2.31\% ASR) and conclusion interference (1.73\% ASR) rarely bypass the model’s safety alignment.
+In contrast, fine-grained rewritten signals yield higher attack success rates, with policy-level interference achieving 18.08\% ASR and word-level interference reaching 25.00\% ASR.
+However, the relatively limited improvement under word-level interference suggests that minor modifications to the reasoning content are insufficient to jailbreak RVLMs.

+\textbf{Ablation study of the turn-based weighted loss design} ~\Cref{abla:turn-based} isolates the effect of turn-based weighting by comparing it with carefully designed baselines.
+No CoT Fine-Tuning removes reasoning signals to test whether CoT manipulation is necessary.
+Naive Fine-Tuning applies uniform weight $w_t = 1$ on each $\mathcal{L}_t$.
+Reverse Weighting inverts our weighting strategy.
+The results quantitatively confirms that Stealth Fine-Tuning minimizes distribution shift (lowest KL), strictly confining the model to its original manifold.
+Crucially, the high projected Frobenius norm ($1.24$) \cite{hu2021loralowrankadaptationlarge} indicates strong alignment between the weight updates and pre-trained features, explaining how our method preserves utility.

+\textbf{Cross-Model Transferability of Stealth Fine-Tuning} We extended Stealth Fine-Tuning to \textbf{GLM-4.1V-9B-Thinking} and \textbf{LLaVA-CoT}, as shown in~\Cref{tab:multi_model_results}.
+The results show our method scales across architectures, achieving higher ASR while preserving utility.

+\textbf{Multiple Independent Judges.} In~\Cref{tab:cross_judge}, our results using multiple independent judges and human expert annotations as a gold standard.
+We report FPR/FNR of automated judges against human labels, showing consistent ASR and low error rates, which rules out judge-specific bias.